json-api/json-api/format/index.md

 * `"meta"`: non-standard meta-information about the primary data.
 * `"links"`: URLs related to the primary data.
-* `"included"`: a list of resource objects that are related to the primary data and/or each other ("included resources").
+* `"included"`: an array of resource objects that are related to the primary data and/or each other ("included resources").

 If any of these members appears in the top-level of a response, their values **MUST** comply with this specification.